openclimatefix/uk-pv-forecast-blend/readme.md

 This was previously done in the API

+# Details

+- Note we only blend forecasts if they are made within 2 hours.
+If all forecasts are older than this, then all forecasts are used.
+- Currently the probablistics forecasts come from national_xg model.

 # Tests

 Tests are in the tests folder and can be run using pytest